Tag: Dongducheon

 Better than the Swedes

-Bjorn Lind describes how patients moved from the aid stations at the front lines, to his NORMASH unit, and then to evacuation hospitals further south to recover.
-He discusses death rates at the front lines being at around 4% compared to his unit's 1% rate.
-Bjorn Lind talks about a group of Swedes who visited from their hospital located in Busan.
-With pride, he pokes fun at how his unit's accomplishments compared to those of Norway's national rival Sweden.
+Bjorn Lind explains how patients were transferred from front-line aid stations to his NORMASH unit and then to evacuation hospitals further south for recovery.
+He notes that death rates at the front lines were around 4%, while his unit achieved a 1% rate.
+He also recalls a visit from a group of Swedes from a hospital in Busan.
+With pride, he humorously contrasts his unit's achievements with those of Sweden, Norway's national rival.

 Charles Crow Flies High